 If you’re looking to stay away from the crowds, take a wander around the many winding and cobbled streets in the morning, it’s one of my favourite times to explore the city.

-Venice is easily one of the gorgeous places to visit in Italy if you want to a totally unique Italian city.
+Venice is easily one of the most gorgeous places to visit in Italy if you want to be a totally unique Italian city.

 5.)
 Wander the towns of Cinque Terre